Stefan-Driessen/ProMoTe/ProMoTe.md

     </tr>
     <tr>
       <td>Usage Note:</td>
-      <td>Physical schemas describe the structure of data of a specific distribution of a [pmt:Dataset](#class-dataset).
-Structural descriptions that hold true across all distributions of a dataset are described in [pmt:logicalSchema](#dataset-property-logical-schema)</td>
+      <td>Physical schemas describe the structure of data of a specific distribution of a <a href="#class-dataset">pmt:Dataset</a>.
+Structural descriptions that hold true across all distributions of a dataset are described in <a href="#dataset-property-logical-schema">pmt:logicalSchema</a></td>
   </tr>
   <tr>
       <td>Motivation:</td>